 The Source Water Assessment (SWA) Program, developed and implemented by the Arizona Department of Environmental Quality (ADEQ) under EPA guidance, was created to promote community awareness of water quality issues and to encourage the protection of drinking water sources at the community level.
-ADEQ gathers information on drinking water sources including wells, surface water intakes, and springs and evaluates the extent to which the water source is vulnerable to natural or man-made contamination from sources such as gas stations, landfills, dry cleaners, agriculture fields, waste water treatment plants, and mining activities.
+ADEQ gathers information on drinking water sources including wells, surface water intakes, and springs and evaluates the extent to which the water source is vulnerable to natural or man-made contamination from sources such as gas stations, landfills, dry cleaners, agriculture fields, wastewater treatment plants, and mining activities.

 ADEQ has evaluated the source water areas in Greenlee County including the source waters for the Morenci drinking water system.
-The SWA for the Morenci drinking water system has been designated as a low risk.
+The SWA for the Morenci drinking water system has been designated as a low risk for the degree to which this public water system drinking water source(s) are protected.
+A low risk designation indicates that most source water protection measures are either already implemented, or the hydrogeology is such that the source water protection measures will have little impact on protection.

 The complete SWA report is available for inspection at the ADEQ, 1110 W. Washington, Phoenix, Arizona 85007, between the hours of 8:00 am and 5:00 pm.
-Further source water assessment documentation can be obtained by visiting ADEQ's Source Water Assessment Protection Unit website at: www.azdeq.gov/environ/water/dw/swap.html.
+Further source water assessment documentation can be obtained by visiting ADEQ's Source Water Assessment Protection Unit website at: https://azdeq.gov/source-water-protection.